projectinnovatenewark/csx/Students/Semester2/lessons/students/1_basics/0_readings/04_github_commands.md

 git clone = copies the repository to a specific folder on your computer; copy and paste the URL right after typing this command.

-git pull = pulls down the changes from the remote repository into the branch you're in (you can use git pull to access lessons).
+git pull = pulls down the changes from the remote repository into the branch you're in (you can use git pull to access lessons)

 git pull origin master = fetches a copy of the master branch from the remote repository, then merges it with your current branch.